-Michael’s specialized project controls experience includes K-12, higher education, military, correctional, residential, performing arts, medical, laboratory, and site utility projects.
+Michael’s experience includes K-12, higher education, military, correctional, residential, performing arts, medical, laboratory, and site utility projects.
 He routinely provides CPM schedule training to construction professionals and has provided scheduling support services to contractors, owners, and design professionals including master scheduling, creating baselines and performing schedule updates, baseline and update schedule compliance reviews, review of time impact analyses, and claim schedule delay analysis.

 MS, Civil Engineering, Virginia Tech

 1. How did you get into a career in construction?

 Growing up, my uncle built houses, so I would run around with him checking out new homes and helping him with little odds and ends.
 In high school, that transitioned into a love of drafting class.
 Living in Blacksburg, I always knew I wanted to go to Virginia Tech, so construction in the form of architecture or civil engineering was a logical choice.
 All these factors, combined with my schedule and process-driven brain, led me to focus on construction management and CPM scheduling in graduate school.